fescobar/allure-docker-service/README.md

       CHECK_RESULTS_EVERY_SECONDS: 5
 ```
 Use `NONE` value to disable automatic checking results.
-If you use this option, the only way to generate a new report updated is using the API (#allure-generate-report-api), requesting on demand.
+If you use this option, the only way to generate a new report updated it's using the API [Allure Generate Report Endpoint](#allure-generate-report-endpoint), requesting on demand.
 ```sh
     environment:
       CHECK_RESULTS_EVERY_SECONDS: NONE